…a literary journey

 Vicki Roberts was born in South Dakota and grew up in Houston, Texas.
 She lived in the Dallas / Fort-Worth area for several years before moving to Florida, where she’s resided since 1991.

 Getting her first library card is a favorite childhood memory, and she always left with a stack of six books – the maximum allowed.
-Roberts still insists that whenever she moves, visiting the library for a new card is top of her list.
-As a writer, she looks up to authors like Richard Yates, Elizabeth Strout and Anne Tyler for their ability to rummage through complicated and often unsettling family relationships and deliver works of art to their readers.
+Whenever she moves, a visit to the local library for a new card is one of the first things she does.
+Richard Yates and Elizabeth Strout are just two of her many favorite authors.
+“I appreciate their ability to rummage through complicated and often unsettling family relationships and deliver works of art to their readers.”

 Her short stories have been published in various literary magazines and anthologies, and her first novel, Oldsters, was published in 2017.
-Roberts is currently living on Florida’s east coast, writing her second novel, The Year of Gwendolyn Presley Flowers.
+Roberts is currently living on Florida’s east coast, writing her second novel.

 When she’s not writing, she hosts a self-admitted amateur photography blog here.